On the Leray problem for steady flows in two-dimensional infinitely long channels with slip boundary conditions: Introduction

 \end{theorem}

-There are a few remarks in order. \begin{remark} The constants $C_3$, $C_4$, and $C_5$ depend only on the flux $\Phi$ and the domain $\Omega$.
-More precisely, it depends on $\Phi$ and $\|f_i\|_{C^2(\R)}$. \end{remark} \begin{remark} Theorem \ref{bounded channel} provides a positive answer to Leray problem with full slip boundary condition and arbitrary flux. \end{remark} \begin{remark} For a more general channel domain $\Omega$ with
+There are a few remarks in order. \begin{remark} The constants $C_1$, $C_2$, and $C_3$ depend only on the flux $\Phi$ and the domain $\Omega$. \end{remark} \begin{remark} Theorem \ref{bounded channel} provides a positive answer to Leray problem with full slip boundary condition and arbitrary flux. \end{remark} \begin{remark} Theorem \ref{bounded channel} also holds if the channel is not flat at far field.
+Suppose that there exist $\gamma_1<\gamma_2,\beta$, and $L$ such that

 and